-- 1. Daily grade is ignored (cannot receive a zero for the day). - 2.
-Student must be given the opportunity to make up work on a Thursday, after school, and should be graded on their make-up work.
+- 1. Daily grade is ignored. - 2.
+Student must be given the opportunity to make up work on a Turesday or Thursday, after school, and should be graded on their make-up work.
 This is not a detention; it is an opportunity for the student to make up the missed work.
 If the student does not choose to stay to make up the work, they can receive a zero for the work not completed.